Eileen Dutter, R.D.

 Adolescent years were a struggle

 During my adolescent years, my parents encouraged me to go to many different weight loss programs, and all I did was eat more and get heavier and heavier.
 It made me feel that they were so ashamed of me and didn’t want me around.
 It made me sad to see all of my beautiful sisters become cheerleaders, go out on dates and to school dances, and all I did was stay at home and baby-sit, because no one wanted to be seen with a fat girl.
-I remember vividly the day my father took a plate of food from me that had my third piece of white buttered bread smothered with gravy on it and said I had had enough.
+I remember vividly the day my father took a plate of food from me that had my third piece of white buttered bread smothered with gravy on it and said I had eaten enough.
 I remember bolting from the dinner table and running to the safety of my room to hide from the world.
 I remember thinking that God simply was not interested in answering my prayers.

 The only positive part of my adolescent years was the fact that given my weight, I spent a lot of time trying to control it through exercise.
 I enjoyed outdoor activities with my siblings and discovered I was pretty good at a lot of sports.
 This love of exercise continued in my high school and college years, where I was very active in girls’ athletics and team sports.
 When the time came to decide what I wanted to do with my life, I decided then I wanted to be a physical activity teacher.
 However, my school counselor discouraged me from this because the field was saturated at the time, and I was told it would be difficult to find a job once I completed my schooling.
-The only other love I had had until that point was food, especially donuts.
+The only other love I had until that point was food, especially donuts.
 I still prayed and longed for success at controlling my weight and decided I would go to school to be a dietitian.
 Maybe I could learn how to eat right.

 More frustration in college